xcart/xc5-manual/en/modules/ebay_integration/viewing_and_managing_your_product_listings_on_ebay.md

 This way you can easily tell them from the rest of your store's products.
 By clicking a product's "EBAY" icon, you can access the page of the respective product listing on eBay.

 Each of the products from your X-Cart store that is exported to eBay gets a unique eBay item ID.
 Once a product has been successfully exported to eBay, its eBay item ID is passed to X-Cart and stored in the **eBay Item ID** field on the product details page in X-Cart Admin (in the eBay product options section).
-Below this field there is the "<u>View eBay Item</u>" link which allows you to access the page of the respective listing on eBay:
+Below this field there is the "View eBay Item" link which allows you to access the page of the respective listing on eBay:

 ![]({{site.baseurl}}/attachments/9306771/9439191.png?effects=drop-shadow)